Piedras Negras (Maya site): History of Piedras Negras

 A unique feature of the monuments at Piedras Negras is the frequent occurrence of the so-called "artists' signatures".
 Individual artists have been identified by the use of recurring glyphs on stelae and other reliefs.

 Ruler 7 (reigned 781-808?) of Piedras Negras was captured by K'inich Tatbu Skull IV of Yaxchilan.
 This event was recorded on the lintel 10 of Yaxchilan.
 Piedras Negras might have been abandoned within several years after this event.

-Before the site was abandoned, some monuments were deliberately damaged, including images and glyphs of rulers defaced, while other were left intact, suggesting a revolt or conquest by people literate in Maya writing.
+Before the site was abandoned, some monuments were deliberately damaged, including images and glyphs of rulers being defaced, while other were left intact, suggesting a revolt or conquest by people literate in Maya writing.

 Late Preclassic/Early Classic Rulers

-Relatively little is known of the Late Preclassic/Early Classic rulers, but excavations of the West Group Plaza found masonry dating to the Early Classic, and altar 1 is dedicated to Ruler A, dating to AD 297.
+Relatively little is known of the Late Preclassic/Early Classic rulers, but excavations of the West Group Plaza found masonry dating to the Early Classic; altar 1 is dedicated to Ruler A, dating to AD 297.